Commission internationale permanente pour l'épreuve des armes à feu portatives: History

-Firearm safety tests were made compulsory at the beginning of the 16th century, for instance in Styria (Austria) by decree of Maximilian I of Habsburg on the 12th of September 1501, 1589 in London (England), and in the 17th century in Liège (Belgium).
+Firearm safety tests were made compulsory at the beginning of the 16th century, for instance in Styria (Austria) by decree of Maximilian I of Habsburg on 12 September 1501, 1589 in London (England), and in the 17th century in Liège (Belgium).
 At that time, proofing was executed by "proofers" at public places.
 All firearms of reputable brands were proofed this way.
-Proof testing is compulsory in Belgium since the decree of Maximilian Henry of Bavaria dated May 10, 1672.
+Proof testing is compulsory in Belgium since the decree of Maximilian Henry of Bavaria dated 10 May 1672.
 The Liège Proof House was created at this occasion.
 Progressively, national proof houses were set up in other countries and proof marks were introduced.

-In 1914, the director of the Liège Proof House in Liège, Mr. Joseph Fraikin (director from 1908 to 1946), was the originator of the creation of the Permanent International Commission for Firearms Testing.
+In 1914, the director of the Liège Proof House in Liège, Joseph Fraikin (director from 1908 to 1946), was the originator of the creation of the Permanent International Commission for Firearms Testing.

 The C.I.P. has progressively established a set of uniform rules for the proofing of firearms and ammunition to ensure the reciprocal recognition of the proof marks of each member states.

 A convention between 8 member states was signed in 1969, ratified and converted into law in each signing state, so that the rules can be enforced to assure that every firearm and cartridge on the market has successfully passed the compulsory proofing and approval.

-In 2014, The C.I.P. celebrated the centenary of its foundation July 15, 1914.
+In 2014, The C.I.P. celebrated the centenary of its foundation 15 July 1914.

-It was created just 13 days before the beginning of World War I on July 28, 1914.
+It was created just 13 days before the beginning of World War I on 28 July 1914.

 Member states

-The current (2015) C.I.P. member states are:
+The current (2025) C.I.P. member states are: